Symptom

 2.2.2.3.
 Offerings ; System-Defined Cost Names

-Commerce->Cost Names-> Applied to scheduled offerings
+Commerce->Cost Names-> Applied to classes

 Formula for Learning Delivery Cost calculates total for the offering = ScheduleCreationCost + ScheduleResourceCost